 You don’t think so?
-Then keep reading.

 Regardless of your type of business, if you stay afloat long enough, you’ll come in contact face to face with your customers or investors and for that, you’d want to look your best in a way that represents your organisation.

 Well, for once he’s Mark freaking Zuckerberg, and second, he in a way wears a uniform.

 First, let’s go over some facts:

 The most recent workwear report by Frost and Sullivan on Western Europe indicated the market was worth over £5.6 billion and will increase to £6 billion by 2017.

 Perhaps you’re now wondering, what could an official work uniform do for my small company?

 Not necessarily.
 It might do the exact opposite, in fact.

 Actually, I just came back from the Mobile World Congress in Barcelona and, mate, there were a bunch of unique t-shirts in there.
 Quite a lot.

-To help you out answer these questions, I’ve put together 6 underrated but still really important benefits you’ll get by designing a unique uniform for your company.
+To help you out answer these questions, I’ve put together some underrated but still really important benefits you’ll get by designing unique branded workwear for your company.

 Thanks to branded workwear the brand will become easier to recognise in the marketplace than one that doesn’t supply its staff with printed t-shirts, polos and /or sweatshirts.

 Build your reputation

 Branded workwear gives a professional look and shows the public and clients that you care about your image and how you’re seen by others.

-Another plus point of providing branded workwear is that when staff wear it outside of work hours they give a sense of being proud to work for you.
+Another plus point of providing personalised workwear is that when staff wear it outside of work hours they give a sense of being proud to work for you.

 They save money

-As we mentioned before, a uniform implementation eliminates hierarchy, which means fewer coworkers won’t be able to compare themselves with one another regarding who can afford the expensive shirt and who can’t.
+As we mentioned before, branded uniforms implementation eliminates hierarchy, which means fewer coworkers won’t be able to compare themselves with one another regarding who can afford the expensive shirt and who can’t.

 They have the potential to Promote

 Providing a warm branded hoody when it’s cold or a cool polo during the summer months shows you care about their well-being.

 They’re clean (hopefully)

-If employees look clean, customers will assume they take time to care for their workwear and in extension the facilities.
+If employees look clean, customers will assume they take the time to care for their workwear and an extension of the facilities.

 How do you keep track of everyone?
 It doesn’t seem like an overreaction when we realise that some of the biggest conventions in the world attract almost a 100,000 attendees.

 They Save time

 Did the workers wearing them look like people you could trust?
 If the overall experience was a positive one, then why can’t it be the same for your business?

-To help you realise the many types of workwear that are out there, we’ve put together a list of ten real life examples.
-Who knows?
-Maybe this will inspire you to design your very own.
+To help you realise the many types of personalised workwear that are out there, we’ve put together a list of ten real-life examples of branded workwear.

 The Hooters staff are meant to be icons of customer service.
-Their printed t-shirts, shorts and a whole range of branded promotional merchandise is available to purchase.
+Their printed t-shirts, shorts and a whole range of branded promotional merchandise are available to purchase.

 Everything is about branding

 Staff wear bright multi-coloured striped clothing which is reflected across the whole company image with cups, food serving boxes, and party bags.

 The fact of being unique

 Take a look at Steve Jobs, for example, by wearing the same items everyday (black turtleneck and jeans) he not only created a brand for himself but also proved to yuppies everywhere that you don’t need a tie in order to be successful.

 Casual is better

 Richard Branson is another high flyer who has proved you don’t need to wear formal work gear to gain respect in the business world.

 When it’s about fashion

 The cabin crew of Virgin Atlantic wears one of the most flamboyant and most striking uniforms in the industry.

 Standing out is important

-One of them if to make them stand out from the competition and the other if for people to know an employee is knocking on their door and not a random stranger.
+One of them if to make them stand out from the competition and the other is for people to know an employee is knocking on their door and not a random stranger.

 If you don’t have one, it might be interesting to visit the possibility and imagine what they would look like.
 And if you already have one, then why not revisit them?
-Everyone needs a refresher every now and then.

-Remember, your employees and the clothes they wear are the face of your company, when done well they can give a sense of organisation which reflects on the service the client will receive, therefore creating trust.
+Remember, your employees and the clothes they wear are the faces of your company, when done well they can give a sense of organisation which reflects on the service the client will receive, therefore creating trust.